-UFAW is supporting the UK Animal Welfare Research Network, a BBSRC funded UK initiative for 3 years, with a grant of £16,978.
-The AWRN aims to bring together the UK animal welfare research community, researchers in related areas, and stakeholders with interests in animal welfare,
+UFAW is continuing to support the UK Animal Welfare Research Network (AWRN), a BBSRC funded UK initiative, with a grant of £16,978 awarded in 2018 over three years.
+The AWRN aims to bring together the UK animal welfare research community, researchers in related areas, and stakeholders with interests in animal welfare.

 The UFAW Animal Welfare Student Scholarship (AWSS) programme continues to provide opportunities for undergraduates to develop their interests in animal welfare.
-This year UFAW funded 10 students, including 3 overseas students.
-The Student Scholars' meeting, an annual event, which provides an opportunity for students to present their work, was held at the University of Glasgow in December 2018, and was the 20th year of running the programme.
-At this meeting, the 2nd Farm Animal Care Trust scholarship, given in memory of Ruth Harrison was awarded to Freija Maulbetsch of the University of Natural Resources and Life Sciences, Austria.
-Freija was presented, by UFAW's CEO, Dr Robert Hubrecht, with a copy of Ruth Harrison's seminal work Animal Machines for her study on 'Chilled or bored?
-Inactivity in fattening cattle'.
+This year UFAW funded 11 students, including 3 overseas students, and 2 students working across borders.
+The Student Scholars' meeting, an annual event, which provides an opportunity for students to present their work, was held at the Roslin Institute, University of Edinburgh in December 2019, and was the 21st year of running the programme.
+The talks featuring work carried out by the students included